anuj98/blog-post-generator/README.md

 2. Blog content is generated using a local Ollama LLM.
 3. Relevant images are fetched from Unsplash.
 4. Drafts are saved as Markdown files in a GitHub repository for manual review.
-5. When ready, a GitHub Actions workflow can be triggered to publish a selected draft to Medium.
+5. When ready, a GitHub Actions workflow can be triggered to publish a selected draft to Dev.to.
-6. The workflow checks out the blog repo, runs a Python script to publish the draft to Medium using your integration token, and prints the published URL.
+6. The workflow checks out the blog repo, runs a Python script to publish the draft to Dev.to using your integration token, and prints the published URL.

 ## Manual Review
 Drafts are saved in the repository for manual review and approval before publishing.